OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

       IMAGE="image-name",
       RECOVERY_SNAPSHOT_FREQ="3600" ]

-Using this setting, the disk will be snapshotted every hour and a copy of the snapshot will be prepared on the replica, later should the host where the VM is running fail, it could be recovered, either manually or through the fault tolerance hooks:
+Using this setting, the disk will be snapshotted every hour and a copy of the snapshot will be prepared on the replica.
+Should the host where the VM is running later fail, it can be recovered, either manually or through the fault tolerance hooks:

 .. prompt:: bash $ auto